rdkcentral/rdkservices/docs/api/TextToSpeechPlugin.md

 <a name="listvoices"></a>
 ## *listvoices*

 Lists the available voices for the specified language.
 For every language there is a set of pre-defined voices.

 ### Events

-No Events.
+No Events

 ### Parameters